Frequently Asked Questions

 Is the Card Wallet also available for other cryptocurrencies?

-The Card Wallet currently is available for Bitcoin only.
-A version for Ethereum is planned for the future, more crypto currencies will follow.
+The Card Wallet currently is available for Bitcoin and Ethereum, as well as for all tokens on the Ethereum blockchain.
 If you are interested in Card Wallets for a specific blockchain project, please contact us via [email protected].

 In what way does the Card Wallet differ from Hardware Wallets?